martinlaxenaire/curtainsjs/README.md

 <h4>Properties</h4>
 <ul>
     <li>
         <strong>vertexShaderID</strong> (string) : the vertex shader ID.
 If ommited, will look for a data attribute data-vs-id on the plane HTML element.
-Will throw an error if nothing specified.
+Will use a default vertex shader and throw a warning if nothing specified.
     </li>
     <li>
         <strong>fragmentShaderID</strong> (string) : the fragment shader ID.
 If ommited, will look for a data attribute data-fs-id on the plane HTML element.
-Will throw an error if nothing specified.
+Will use a default fragment shader that draws only black pixels and throw a warning if nothing specified.
     </li>
     <li>
         <strong>widthSegments</strong> (integer, optionnal) : plane definition along the X axis (1 by default).